Utah State vs. New Mexico State NCAA Football Odds, Plays and Insights | November 6, 2021

 New Mexico State Stats and Trends

-- In New Mexico State's eight games this season, it has six wins against the spread.
+- New Mexico State has played eight games, with six wins against the spread.

-- The New Mexico State Aggies are 5-1 ATS when underdogs by 17 points or more this season.
+- The New Mexico State Aggies have been underdogs by 18.5 points or more four times this year and are 4-0 ATS in those matchups.

-- New Mexico State's games this season have gone over the total in five out of eight opportunities (62.5%).
+- New Mexico State's games this season have gone over the point total five times in eight opportunities (62.5%).

-- The New Mexico State Aggies put up 24.4 points per game, 4.6 fewer than the Utah State Aggies allow (29).
+- This year the New Mexico State Aggies put up 4.6 fewer points per game (24.4) than the Utah State Aggies surrender (29).

-- New Mexico State is 3-0 against the spread and 1-2 overall when the team puts up more than 29 points.
+- New Mexico State is 3-0 against the spread and 1-2 overall in games when it records more than 29 points.

-- In games that New Mexico State totals over 435 yards, the team is 2-0 against the spread and 0-2 overall.
+- In games that New Mexico State picks up more than 435 yards, the team is 2-0 against the spread and 0-2 overall.

 - This season the New Mexico State Aggies have turned the ball over 13 times, while the Utah State Aggies have forced 13 turnovers.